Stories from the Great Loop

 Some ‘locals’, sometimes fisherman just going home, but more often younger and on PWCs, seem to think waking is a proper response to Loopers and other boats passing through.
 It’s not much fun being a marker for a PWC racecourse.
 Sometimes it’s best to just run up the white flag: use a marina and avoid weekends in crowded bottlenecks.

-The Illinois River, or more accurately, the canals, locks and dams built to make its northern half navigable from Chicago, is best described as ‘it is what it is’.
-The southern half has some nice scenery as it wanders through mid-west farmland.
-But despite several nice river towns and a spell binding trip through the heart of downtown Chicago for those small enough to do it, most Loopers view the northern half as something to just get through, dodging tugs, barges and bridges the best you can.
+The Illinois River, or more accurately, the canals, locks and dams built to connect it to Chicago and Lake Michigan, is best described as ‘it is what it is’.
+The southern part of the Illinois has some nice scenery as it wanders through rich mid-west farmland.
+But despite several nice river towns and a spell binding trip through the heart of downtown Chicago for those small (short) enough to do it, most Loopers view the Chicago Sanitary and Ship Canal as something to just get through, dodging tugs, barges and bridges the best you can.
 The best take away is that there is still a role for industrial strength waterway systems to carry bulk freight, if not the sewage and industrial waste of their past.

 Which made Sea Dog particularly annoying.
 I was in a convoy with 10-12 other boats approaching the Lockport Lock & Dam.
-This section of the waterway is a canal lined with concrete on both sides.
+This section of the canal is lined with concrete on both sides.
 As mentioned above, this means wake is bouncing off both sides causing an X pattern stretching for miles.
 Not really dangerous, but a real pain in the butt.

 I could hear Sea Dog coming on the radio, announcing its intention to overtake each boat doing the last 2-3 miles to the lock.
 We all realized that we were going to be in the lock together and it made absolutely no sense to add more to the crisscrossing wake by going fast enough to pass.
 You seldom hear outright criticism over the VHF, but one Captain subtlety mentioned the speed limit for that section.
 Didn’t do any good.